yucodev/archie_bot/README.md

    - RESPECT
    - Never show the token in GitHub.
 Use an external config.py file that contains the token, and hide it with a .gitignore file.
    - Please, use always English language if possible.
    - Use other branches to make tests or not allowed content in origin.
-Any denied content will be deleted immediately and it may have consequences.
+Any denied content in master (main) branch will be deleted immediately and it may have consequences to the author.

 ## Commands
 #### About Archie